ndau/commands/docker/README.md

 ## Honeycomb

-To enable logging to honeycomb, simply have your `HONEYCOMB_DATASET` and `HONEYCOMB_KEY` environment variables exported before running a container.
+To enable logging to Honeycomb, have your `HONEYCOMB_DATASET` and `HONEYCOMB_KEY` environment variables exported before running a container.
 Any restart of that container will preserve and reuse these settings.

+## Slack

+To enable sending deploy-related notifications to a Slack channel, have your `SLACK_DEPLOYS_KEY` environment variable exported before running a container.
+Any restart of that container will preserve and reuse this setting.

 ## Validators and Verifiers